openspending/fiscal-data-package/spec/index.md

 The following properties `MAY` be present:

 * `granularity`: a keyword that represents the type of spend data, being one of "aggregated" or "transactional".
-* `direction`: A keyword that represents the *direction* of the spend, being one of "expenditure" or "revenue".
 * `status`: A keyword that represents the status of the data, being one of "proposed", "approved", "adjusted", or "executed".
 * `fiscalPeriod`: the fiscal period of the dataset, represented in the ISO 8601 time interval convention, that is two ISO dates separated by a solidus (/), e.g. 1982-04-22/1983-04-21